eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 ########

-The monitoring functions of this application relay on tracking the activity of certain *Entities* retrieved by the *Fast DDS Monitor*, as well as on storing connections and interchanged data between them for their presentation to the user.
+The monitoring functions of this application relay on tracking the activity of certain *Entities* retrieved by the *DDS Monitor*, as well as on storing connections and interchanged data between them for their presentation to the user.
 These entities represent DDS communication entities, or different physical elements related to DDS entities.